We will be closed starting March 17th through April 7th

 Come and check us out, if you haven’t already.

 Also, American Jane is back.
 It has been awhile since we have carried Sandy’s fabrics, but we couldn’t pass on this collection.
 It’s called “Bubble Pop”.
-The colors are bright reds and greens with navy blues and yellows.
-Primary colors galore, with black and white ribbons, polka dots and florals in multiple sizes.
-There is one fabric that comes in four different colorways that is printed in four different patterns on one bolt.
-Buy it and try it!

 Last, but not least, we ordered a follow up to the last shabby chic line.
 It is a Brenda Riddle Design also, called “Finnegan”.
 It is soft and sweet with a slight vintage air.
-It has warm linen hues of greys, yellow, sprout, lilac, pinks, sky blues and eggshell and makes the perfect quilt for a granddaughter.
+It has warm linen hues of grays, yellow, sprout, lilac, pinks, sky blues and eggshell and makes the perfect quilt for a granddaughter.